BruningLab/warpDOCK/README.md

 &nbsp;

-In the homepage menu, navigate to Instances and select the Control Node compute instance.
+In the homepage menu, navigate to **Instances** and select the Control Node compute instance.
 Under the "more options" tab select "create custom image".
 Follow the prompts and name as "warpDOCK config".

 &nbsp;

 On the left menu, select "Instance Configurations", and create a custom configuration using the "warpDOCK config" image with 64 OCPUs and 64Gb of RAM in the private subnet.
 Save and close.
 &nbsp;

 On the left menu, select "Instance Pool" and create a pool of instances using the custom configuration in the private subnet of the VCN.
+Here it is important to consider the resources that you will need to perform the screen as the chemical library will be partitioned into sub-folders proportional to the number of instances.

 To check that an instance is mounted to the NFS server correctly, SSH into it and enter in the terminal: